5 Best Things to Do in Japan for Foodies

 5 Best KAISEKI Restaurants in Tokyo

-4. Visit Local Markets
+4. Visit Food Markets

 Don’t you wonder where the great food ingredients come from?
 Exploring local food markets are the best way to know the food cultures especially in different regions.
 There are several greatest fish markets in Japan including in Tokyo (Tsukiji Outer Market) , Kanazawa (Omicho Market) and quite a few food markets in Hokkaido where you can also enjoy eating dishes with freshly caught seafood products.